 If you would like to know if our data are suitable for your study, please submit a query to dac@bioresource.nihr.ac.uk.

 Provision of a well written plain language summary is an essential part of the application and approval process.
-To avoid delays in your application, you should write the plain language summary using the guidelines we developed to help you submitting a successful application.
+To avoid delays in your application, you should write the plain language summary using our guidelines to help you submitting a successful application.
 For detailed information please read our Plain language summaries: Guidance for NIHR Bioresource Applications.
-Please note that the plain language summary for successful applications will be made public on our “approved studies”.
+Please note that the plain language summary for successful applications will be made public on our “approved studies”.”

 Download Additional Applicant form